Philodendron Varieties: 57 Different Types of Philodendron

 Black Cardinal

-The Black Cardinal plant is native to South America and has large oval leaves with dark burgundy-brown black hues.
-Although they start with a bright bronze color, the leaves on this Philodendron darken as the plant matures.
+The Black Cardinal is native to South America and has large oval leaves with dark burgundy-brown black hues.
+Although they start with a bright bronze color, the leaves on this Philodendron variety darken as the plant matures.
 Similarly, the spathe flowers emerge as a dark red color.

 This plant can grow aggressively during the warm summer months, creating the need for repotting if it outgrows its current space.
-The Black Cardinal is vulnerable to calcium and magnesium deficiencies, so providing the proper planting medium is critical for optimal growth.
+Black Cardinal is vulnerable to calcium and magnesium deficiencies, so providing the proper planting medium is critical for optimal growth.
 If it has pale-colored leaves, be sure to fertilize them and provide enough nutrients.

 Bob Cee

-The Bob Cee is a rare, attractive Philodendron variety with long, narrow serrated leaves that originates from the sub-tropical and tropical regions of South America.
+The Bob Cee Philodendron is a rare, attractive variety with long, narrow serrated leaves that originates from the sub-tropical and tropical regions of South America.
 This hybrid has unknown parentage, and its name comes after an individual with the same name.

 If and when this Philodendron variety flowers, you can expect breathtaking pale yellow-white blooms nestled within its saw-toothed bright green foliage.
 This vining climbing plant can also grow downward while hanging rather than up if there is no support.